spree/spree/guides/content/integration/reporting.md

 ## Overview

-The SpreeCommerce hub connector is designed to make managing your storefront integrations quick and painless.
+The Spree Commerce hub connector is designed to make managing your storefront integrations quick and painless.
 It is what handles communication between your storefront and the Spree Commerce hub itself.

 In addition to allowing you to [configure](configuration) your integrations, it also provides functionality that let's you inspect your message queues and view any generated [notifications](notification_messages) from the hub.